Freeze brand: Overview of technique

 Freeze branding has benefits over hot-iron branding.
 These include the absence of scar formation, as cryogenic temperatures do not permanently destroy all layers of an animal's skin.
-For similar reasons it is also thought to be less painful than a hot-iron brand.
+For similar reasons, it is also thought to be less painful than a hot-iron brand.
 This fact is of more than humanitarian concern: if an animal spasms in pain when the branding iron is applied this can easily dislodge the iron and produce a misbrand, doubling the mark or rendering it illegible.
-In practice it is nearly impossible to place an iron in exactly the same place once it has been accidentally moved and this fact coupled with the lower discomfort of freeze branding has contributed to the technique's wide adoption.
+In practice, it is nearly impossible to place an iron in the same place once it has been accidentally moved and this fact coupled with the lower discomfort of freeze branding has contributed to the technique's wide adoption.
 See also Freeze brand, below.

 Additionally, a freeze brand on a pigmented animal offers very high contrast year-round and increased legibility from a distance, an important time-saver in range work.
 Freeze brands are visible no matter the time of year because the coat that grows over them, however wooly or thick it becomes, remains white.
 Because it is generally the white hair that forms the final brand there is also less blotching and distortion after the animal heals compared with the scarring left by hot branding.

 However, freeze branding does have drawbacks.
 Hot branding typically involves contact between the hot iron and the animal's flesh for less than five seconds.
 This is termed "dwell time".
 Freeze branding requires longer periods of contact of up to one minute to create successful brands.
-Additionally, taking the branding iron to its cryogenic working temperature is a far more involved and time consuming process than that used in hot-iron branding.
+Despite requiring a deviation from room temperature of less than half that seen in hot branding, taking the branding iron to its cryogenic working temperature is a far more involved and time-consuming process than that used in hot-iron branding.
 Specialized irons are required as well as an insulating container in which to chill them.
 Cryogenic material such as dry ice or liquid nitrogen is also essential.
-These may be difficult to procure, transport and store in remote areas (although liquid nitrogen is frequently on-hand at large ranching operations to bank semen.)
+These may be difficult to procure, transport and store in remote areas (although liquid nitrogen is frequently on hand at large ranching operations to preserve banked semen.)

 Further, a freeze brand normally reaches its greatest legibility only after several months because white hair must first grow back.
 Immediately visible freeze brands can be produced by longer branding times, though these also cause the permanent loss of hair.
 Successful freeze brands must also be preceded by careful shaving of the animal's coat to expose its skin.
-Finally, there are two American states that do not recognize freeze branding as a legal means of indicating livestock ownership.
+Finally, there remain fourteen American states do not recognize freeze branding as a legal means of indicating livestock ownership.